YuriiMotov/AdBot/README.md

 ## Future plans
- - switch to an asynchronous database
+ - [DONE] switch to an asynchronous database
  - add more e2e tests
  - add multilanguage support
  - divide all chats into categories and let the user choose which ones he wants to subscribe to